abhigya-maskay/duetmacs/docs/epics/epic1/006-cli-prompt-dry-run/006-cli-prompt-dry-run.md

 ## Acceptance Criteria (Given/When/Then)
 - Given a readable file path, When I run `codex-rpc prompt --file README.md --dry-run`, Then it returns exit code 0 and prints a response indicating no-op with echoed inputs (file path, size, and content hash).
 - Given `--json`, When I run the command, Then the output is a stable JSON structure containing fields like `mode: "dry-run"`, `file`, `size_bytes`, `sha256`, and `received_at`.
+  - JSON timestamps are ISO-8601 UTC with trailing `Z`; key order is not significant; field names use `snake_case`.
-- Given missing or unreadable input, When I run the command, Then it exits non-zero with a clear error message and usage hint.
+- Given a usage error (e.g., missing `--file`), When I run the command, Then it exits with code 2 and prints a clear error with a one-line usage hint (e.g., "Run `codex-rpc prompt --help`.").
+- Given a file I/O error (e.g., not found, permission), When I run the command, Then it exits with code 3 and prints a clear cause without a usage hint.
 - Given extra flags like `--provider` or `--model`, When I run with `--dry-run`, Then they are accepted but ignored, with a notice that this is a no-op.
+  - In text mode, warnings are written to stderr; in JSON mode, warnings are included in a `warnings` array.
+  - Hashing uses SHA-256 over raw file bytes and outputs lowercase hex; the file path is echoed exactly as provided (no resolution).
+  - If the file size exceeds 50 MB, the command still succeeds but emits a warning (stderr in text; `warnings[]` in JSON).

 ## Assumptions / Open Questions
 - Assumption: File hashing uses SHA-256 — Confidence: high — Impact: deterministic validation — Validation: document and test in CI.
-- Open question: Should `--stdin` be supported for dry-run as parity with future real prompt modes?
-Initial scope: optional.
+- Decision: `--stdin` (or `--file -`) is not supported for dry-run; attempts result in a usage error (exit 2).
+Parity can be revisited later.

 ## Success Metrics
 - Dry-run behaves deterministically across platforms and is used in CI smoke tests.